typedb/typedb-driver-examples/README.md

 ## Examples in this repository

-This repository includes examples that showcase usage of TypeDB Clients in reading from and writing to a TypeDB database.
+This repository includes examples that showcase usage of TypeDB Drivers in reading from and writing to a TypeDB database.

 ### [Biology: Catalogue of Life](biology/catalogue_of_life)